Swimming with Whale Sharks in Djibouti

 Whale Sharks in Djibouti

 We spent a few hours scouting for whale sharks in the Gulf of Tadjoura and we had to be ready to jump in the water as soon as a sighting was made.
-When we visited in February, there were fewer whale sharks in the warm sea but we were lucky to have a few encounters and the sheer joy to see these beautiful fish up close is unexplainable!
-On one occasion, I was right above the whale shark, only a metre away… obviously, my GoPro decided to fail me and would not turn on but the memory is stored firmly in my mind.
-Don’t forget to have a snorkel around the reefs along the coastline too, you’ll see much bright fish darting in and out of the healthy corals.
+When we visited in February, there were fewer whale sharks in the warm sea.
+However, we were lucky to have a few encounters and the sheer joy of seeing these beautiful fish up close is unexplainable!

 Reef fish in Gulf of Tadjoura in Djibouti